aws/aws-cdi-sdk/README.md

 After the libraries have been built, library locations that are referenced by aws-cdi-sdk can be found at the following paths:

 1. Linux:
-    1. libfabric.so.1: build/debug|release/lib
+    1. libfabric.so.x: build/debug|release/lib
-    1. libcdisdk.so.2.0: build/debug|release/lib
+    1. libcdisdk.so.x.x: build/debug|release/lib
 1. Windows:
     1. proj/x64/Debug/cdi_sdk.lib